ben-n93/SQL-tips-and-tricks/README.md

 Please note that some of these tips might not be relevant for all RDBMs.
 For example, the `::` syntax ([tip 5](#you-can-use-the--operator-to-cast-the-data-type-of-a-value)) does not work in SQLite.

-Feel free to contribute your own by opening a pull requests!

 ## Table of contents

 ### Formatting/readability